Abhinav-Kosta/ACC45DAYSOFCODE-2024/README.md

 Help Bob accomplish this task by writing a computer program which will calculate whether the number is prime or not.

 Note that 1 is not a prime number.

+DAY 28:
+Reach fast
+Chef is standing at coordinate A while Chefina is standing at coordinate B.

+In one step, Chef can increase or decrease his coordinate by at most K.

+Determine the minimum number of steps required by Chef to reach Chefina.